MichalisLikoy/O-CEI-Platform/README.md

 ## License

-Please refer to the repository license for information regarding the permitted use and distribution of the O-CEI Platform and its components.
+The O-CEI Platform was developed as part of the O-CEI project.
+Licensing information for the platform and its individual components is provided separately where applicable.